Institute1937/musicali/docs/DOCKER.md

 * makes an image - seaside
 * makes a container - landlocked
 * makes the yesmate directory available to the container as /root/inhere
-* runs a python server serving that directory on 1998
+* runs a python server serving that directory on 1998 (later change to running npm run dev on 1998)
 * maps it to the host on 8080

 useful commands / troubleshooting